taviso/lotusdrv/README.md

 Future ideas:

 - A FILE driver that adds native support for XLS, or ODT?
 - libcaca support so that text mode graphs work?
 - More modern @functions?

 I have some development notes available [here](https://lock.cmpxchg8b.com/lotus123.html) and [here](https://lock.cmpxchg8b.com/lotusinternals.html)

+# Building

+I wrote the code on Linux, and then used dosemu to run the old toolchain.

+For example, you can run tasm from a Makefile like `dosemu -dumb -E "tasm ..."`

+The `-dumb` (i.e. dumb terminal) option makes old DOS tools work like UNIX tools.
+This requires you have your autoexec.bat setup so that `%PATH%` works, but is very convenient for development - even exit codes work!